stolle42/Tutorials/kubernetes/intermediate.md

 ```
 Have a look into the pod settings.
 Did they get updated?

-You can try to occupy enough memory now to push the container to its limits, but be warned: the pod filesystem is rather confusing and won't be part of this introduction.
+You can try to occupy enough memory now to push the container to its limits, but be warned: the pod filesystem is rather confusing and won't be part of this tutorial.
 ## How to restrict cpu usage
 You can restrict cpu usage, too.
 It works about the same way like restricting memory usage:
 - requests: CPU reservation.
 Unlike memory requests, exceeding cpu requests won't risk the pod to be killed